mucadele-cs319/BilHealth/README.md

 #### Doctors

-- Pick up open cases and provide medical attention online then on premise through appointments
+- Receive open cases and provide medical attention online then on premise through appointments
 - Open cases on behalf of patients
 - Close cases when necessary
+- Record notes about a patient's visit, which other doctors can see on request (Not the same as sensitive case and patient details, which are specifically visible to certain doctors)
 - Follow-up online on patients through the cases they have opened
 - Have a profile with relevant information such as area of medical expertise
 - Add prescriptions to cases and generate [printable documents] for pharmacies